bindhosts/bindhosts/Documentation/hiding.md

 Hiding in Magisk (and clones, Alpha, Kitsune) should just work as is.

 - Add the apps you want to hide root from to the denylist.
-- optionally you can also use [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases/)
+- optionally you can also use Shamiko on Alpha

 # FAQ